carlosfmvaz/uthal-motors/README.md

 - Run "php artisan migrate" to migrate the entire database
 - Run "php artisan serve" to run the application on your localhost

+## Important

+Before you create a new announce you must add some categories in the categories table.
+You can do this writing a simple insert sql query.

 ## Screenshots